jtvanlew/jtvanlew.github.io/_posts/2014-06-18-jon-van-ferm.md

 </div>
 <br />

-The problem of tiny apartment space and controlled brewing is a problem I'm intimately familiar with here in LA as a grad student.
-Having naturally constant temperatures for two weeks *seems* like it wouldn't be a problem here but I always run into gigantic temperature swings whenever I throw the wort into the fermenter.
+The problem of tiny apartment space and controlled brewing is a major problem for this poorly paid grad student in an expensive part of town.
+Having naturally constant temperatures for two weeks *seems* like it wouldn't be a problem for LA, but I always run into gigantic weather and temperature swings whenever I throw the wort into the fermenter.
 My approach thus far has followed along these steps:

 1. deal with it.

-Which, while beautiful in its simplicity, doesn't always yield the most optimum deliciousness of beer.
-Then I saw a kickstarter for the [BrewJacket](http://www.brewjacket.com/).
-I found it to be a pretty simple solution that I could totally steal the design of.
-I know of some pretty low power peltier coolers that I hadn't ever considered being strong enough for keeping beer cool.
-I thought I would compare some of the stats given in the BrewJacket kickstarter to see how much power they must be removing with their device.
+Which, while beautiful in its simplicity, doesn't always yield optimum deliciousness in my beer.
+Then I saw a kickstarter for the [BrewJacket](http://www.brewjacket.com/) which is meant to specifically address problems like mine.
+So I totally thought I could steal it.
+Without having thought too hard about it before, I had thought low-power Peltier coolers wouldn't be enough to chill 5 gallons of wort, but the BrewJacket must have been using something similar given the footprint of the design.
+So I thought I would compare some of the stats given in the BrewJacket kickstarter to see how much power they must be removing with their device.
 On their page, it said

 > Immersion can bring your beer down to 35º F below ambient in a matter of days and hold it there for as long as it is plugged into the wall.